Steady — Mood Is In Range

 How is normal sadness different from depression?

-Should I retake this screener?
+Should I retake this check-in?

 Famous-person type assignments are estimates based on public writing and behaviour, not validated test results.
 Results Library content is educational, not a clinical assessment.